UW-GDA/gda_course_2020/README.md

 ## Structure
 Mixed graduate and upper-level undergraduate course:
 * One 3-hour lab session per week for 10-week quarter
-* Reading assignments 3rd-party online resources completed prior to lab
+* Students complete online reading assignments prior to lab
-* Each lab begins with 0.5-1.0 hour interactive demo/discussion, followed by exercises/homework completed in small groups
+* Each lab begins with 0.5-1.0 hour interactive discussion/demo
+* Students then continue independently attempt exercises in a Jupyter notebook in small groups, and finish for homework (due the following week)
 * Students report ~6-12 hours outside of lab required to complete reading and homework

 ## Modules